SNMP HOST-RESOURCES-MIB: Processes

 One service is created for each user defined name.

-Within the discovery rule SNMP Process Discovery you can specify
+Within the discovery rule Process discovery (only SNMP) you can specify

 which processes are taken into account.